Martín Palermo

+With the Argentina national team, Palermo earned 15 caps and scored 9 goals.
+He played at the 1999 Copa América and the 2010 FIFA World Cup, with a decade-long hiatus in between.
+Since 2012, he has worked as a manager in Argentina, Chile, Mexico, and Paraguay.

 Club career

+Estudiantes

+Born in La Plata, Buenos Aires, Palermo began his career at Estudiantes de La Plata and played there for five years from 1992 to 1997 and later was transferred to Boca Juniors.

+Boca Juniors

+Palermo had a slow to start with Boca Juniors.
+In their seventh match of the 1997 Apertura on 30 September 1997, he scored his first goal in a 2–1 victory against Independiente.

-Born in La Plata, Palermo began his career at Estudiantes de La Plata and later transferred to Boca Juniors.
-His good goal average and performances in international matches led European teams Lazio, Real Betis, and Milan to be interested in signing him up.
+In 1999, Palermo's good goal average and performances with Boca and with the Argentina national team led European teams Lazio, Real Betis, and Milan to be interested in signing him up.
 But on 13 November 1999, in a game against Colón, he had a complete tear of the anterior cruciate ligament of his right knee; before leaving and without knowing the seriousness of the injury, he scored his 100th goal in the Argentine First Division.

 He took six months to recover from the injury.
 On 24 May 2000, he returned, playing the last fifteen minutes of the quarterfinal match of the Copa Libertadores against River Plate and scoring a goal, leaving the score at 3–0 to Boca Juniors (the first match had ended 1–2).

-With Boca, he scored many goals, particularly against arch-rivals River Plate.

 He played in the Intercontinental Cup in 2000, scoring the two goals in Boca's 2–1 victory over Real Madrid, winning the man of the match award and catching the attention of football clubs in Spain.